 \subsubsection{Asymptotically flat water waves}

-Instead of the linearization at $ (\eta,\psi) = (0,0) $, if we paralinearize and symmetrize~\eqref{eq::equation-water-wave} as in \cite{ABZ11capillary}, we obtain a paradifferential fractional Schr\"odinger equation of order $ 3/2 $ (with lower order terms) on the free surface.
-The geometry of the free surface is time-dependent and is given by the solution itself for~\eqref{eq::equation-water-wave} is quasilinear.
-We need this geometry to be asymptotically Euclidean to avoid problems caused by the infinite speed of propagation.
-We shall prove the existence of such geometry by establishing the existence of solutions to \eqref{eq::equation-water-wave} in suitable weighted Sobolev spaces.
+Instead of the linearization at $ (\eta,\psi) = (0,0) $, if we paralinearize and symmetrize~\eqref{eq::equation-water-wave} as in \cite{ABZ11capillary}, then we obtain a quasilinear paradifferential fractional Schr\"odinger equation of order~$ 3/2 $.
+We require the geometry of the free surface to be Euclidean at infinity and the velocity field to be zero at infinity to avoid problems caused by the infinite speed of propagation and the nonlinearity.
+We shall fulfill this requirement by proving the existence of gravity-capillary water waves in some weighted Sobolev spaces.